j2commerce/guide/troubleshooting-guide/troubleshooting-guide/troubleshooting-common-issues.md

 }
 ```

-## Writing a Layout override for Joomla article manager - An intro image <a id="writing-a-layout-override-for-joomla-article-manager---an-intro-image"></a>
+## Writing a Layout override for Joomla article manager - An intro image

 Layout overrides is a feature introduced in Joomla 3.
 They provide more modularity for templates across views and avoid duplication of code for a same design.
 Consider a situation In Joomla caregory blog layout, you have to make a Joomla Article intro image a hyperlink with the read more button link.
 If you are using prostar template you can use this below.